 A spiritual journey through İstanbul's holy places

 Another aspect that makes İstanbul unique during Ramadan is related to the city’s many sacred sites.
 To name just a few of these holy places: the Eyüp Sultan Mosque (Eyüp Sultan Camii), home to the tomb of Khalid bin Zayd Abu Ayyub Al-Ansari (Halid bin Zeyd Ebu Eyyub El-Ensari), the companion of the Prophet Muhammad; the Oruç Baba Tomb, where the first fast of Ramadan was opened; Yusha (Yuşa) Hill, which is alleged to contain the tomb of the Prophet Yusha; and the Yahya Efendi Tomb.
-Historical sites such as the Ayasofya Grand Mosque (Aya Sofya), the Blue (Sultan Ahmet) Mosque, and Topkapı Palace are also appropriate places to visit during Ramadan.
+Historical sites such as the Hagia Sophia (Aya Sofya), the Blue (Sultan Ahmet) Mosque, and Topkapı Palace are also appropriate places to visit during Ramadan.
 Hz.
 The Hırka-i Şerif, the holy relic of Muhammad, can be seen at the Hırka-i Şerif Mosque throughout the month of Ramadan.

 Experience the joy of Eid in İstanbul...